 Other signs and symptoms that you have been invaded by parasites include:

 And understand this: Parasites migrate, so symptoms can change depending on where the parasites are.

 The signs of a parasite can often appear unrelated and unexplained.
 There are many different types of parasites that we are exposed to in our environments.

-Trouble sleeping, mood changes, anxiety, and muscle pain can all be caused by the toxins that parasites release into the bloodstream and interact with your neurotransmitters.
+Trouble sleeping, mood changes, anxiety, joints and muscle pain can all be caused by the toxins that parasites release into the bloodstream and interact with your neurotransmitters.